-We will provide you with a list of what to bring; you are likely to have most of it already so this shouldn’t mean any extra cost.
+We’ll provide you with a list of what to bring 6 – 8 weeks prior to your course; you’re likely to have most of it already so this shouldn’t mean any extra cost.

 Should I bring a tent?

-Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you will struggle to set up a big tent between the trees.
-If you don’t have a tent, we have a couple of spares you can rent for a small fee, or alternatively, let us know in advance and we can put up a tarpaulin for you.
+Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you’ll struggle to set up a big tent between the trees.
+If you don’t have a tent, we have a couple of spares you can rent for £10 a night.

 What if I don’t have some of the kit on the list?

-We have some spare tents, roll mats and sleeping bags that we lend out.
+We have some spare tents, roll mats and sleeping bags that we hire out.
 Get in touch and we’ll see what we can do.

 Can I bring my son/daughter?

-How far do I have to carry my bags?
+How far do I have to carry my gear?

-We will transport any bags, tents and chairs that you bring to our woodland camp in our 4×4.
-You will only need to carry your things a very short distance.
+We’ll transport any bags that you bring to our woodland camp in our 4×4.
+You’ll only need to carry your things a very short distance.

-Be aware, however, that this is not an invitation to bring excessive amounts of kit.
-There is a good chance that anything over a single rucksack, tent and chair will have to be carried by you.
+Be aware, however, that this isn’t an invitation to bring excessive amounts of kit.
+There’s a good chance that anything over a single rucksack will have to be carried by you.

 What happens in bad weather?